randomaccess2023/MG2023/Video 2/README.md

-# Convolutional AutoEncoder (AE) - Example using USPS dataset
+# Convolutional AutoEncoder (CAE) - Example using USPS dataset

 * In notebook `CAE.ipynb`, I showed how image reconstruction can be performed using a **Convolutional AutoEncoder (CAE)**.
 Like AutoEncoders, _CAEs_ are also generative models.